 SEE OUR OTHER LISTINGS FOR THE REC.
 PORT VERSION.

 Please note: Due to a high volume of sales at this time, these heads may take up to 3 business days to complete and ship.
 Please let us know if you are under a time constraint with this order, and we will do our best to accommodate your request.

 These are true multi-purpose heads for street, drag race, and power boat applications.
 This set is an excellent upgrade over OEM cast iron heads on your big block engine.
 We honestly feel there is not a better set of heads for the price.
 These heads are tried and proven.
 The intake runner volume is 300cc, and the combustion chambers are 119cc.
-For technical or application info, give us a call at 423-722-5152.

 You can reduce your engine weight by around 100 lbs. with the use of aluminum heads.
 You can also increase your power up to 250hp over an OEM 454 engine, depending on choice of cam and intake manifold.